Online Tensor Learning: Computational and Statistical Trade-offs, Adaptivity and Optimal Regret: Numerical Experiments and Real Data Analysis

 \section{Numerical Experiments and Real Data Analysis}

-This section provides both numerical simulation results and real data examples.
-In the simulation portion, we specifically focus on online tensor linear regression and online tensor completion.
-Our analysis verifies that the chosen step size accurately displays the trade-off between convergence rate and final error rate.
-Additionally, we adjust the noise level to evaluate how it impacts the estimation quality.
-Throughout this section, we shall use relative error frequently that is defined by
+This section presents both numerical simulation results and real data examples.
+We specifically focus on online tensor linear regression and online tensor completion.
+Our analysis verifies that the chosen step size effectively balances the trade-off between convergence rate and final error rate.
+Additionally, we adjust the noise level to evaluate its impact on estimation accuracy.
+Throughout this section, we frequently use the relative error, defined by $ \textsf{relative error} = \fro{\hat\bcalT - \bcalT^*}/\fro{\bcalT^*}, $ where $\hat\bcalT$ is the output of the oRGrad algorithm and $\bcalT^*$ is the unknown tensor.
+Due to space constraint, one real data example is provided in the Appendix.